Praneel2309/Praneel2309/README.md

 ### Publications

-📄 Exploring the Future of AI-Enhanced Wearable Electronics for Real-Time Arrhythmia Detection (2 citations)
+📄 Exploring the Future of AI-Enhanced Wearable Electronics for Real-Time Arrhythmia Detection.
+Cureus Journals 2.1 (2025) (2 citations)

-📄 Revolutionizing Utility of Big Data Analytics in Personalized Cardiovascular Healthcare (6 citations)
+📄 Revolutionizing Utility of Big Data Analytics in Personalized Cardiovascular Healthcare.
+Bioengineering 12.5 (2025): 463.
+(6 citations)

-📄 Human-in-the-loop Governance of Artificial Intelligence in Cardiology
+📄 Human-in-the-Loop Governance of Artificial Intelligence in Cardiology: From Ethical Principles to Operational Paradigms.
+Indian Heart Journal (2026)

 ### Intellectual Property